arivers/TexTwistCheat/readme.md

 ##### Adam R. Rivers

 This python script solves TextTwist puzzles using the 26 character roman alphabet.
-Is has the option of saving a pickle file of the dictionary.
+It has the option of saving a pickle file of the dictionary.

-The word dictionary for TextTwist 1 is included in the file `tt1dict.txt`
+The word dictionary for TextTwist1 is included in the file `tt1dict.txt`.
 I have not found the official dictionary for TextTwist2.
-If you need a more complete dictionary and you are a Mac or Linux user you can user the built in word files:
+If you need a more complete dictionary and you are a Mac or Linux user you can use the built-in word files:
 ` /usr/share/dict/words` or `/usr/dict/words`